pasmant/kubernetes-ingress/docs/content/configuration/global-configuration/command-line-arguments.md

 	 	- If the argument is set, but `nginx-plus` is set to false, the Ingress Controller will fail to start.

+-enable-app-protect-dos

+	  Enables support for App Protect Dos.

+   	Requires -nginx-plus

+	 	- If the argument is set, but `nginx-plus` is set to false, the Ingress Controller will fail to start.

+-app-protect-dos-debug

+	  Enable debugging for App Protect Dos.
+Run the module with debug log mode.

 -ready-status

 		Enables the readiness endpoint "/nginx-ready".
 The endpoint returns a success code when NGINX has loaded all the config after the startup. (default true)